bloom-lang/bud-sandbox/chat/p2p-ft-chat.md

 =========================

 Writing a simple chat server in Bloom is extremely [easy](https://github.com/bloom-lang/bud/tree/master/examples/chat).
 The job of a chat [client](https://github.com/bloom-lang/bud/blob/master/examples/chat/chat.rb) is to forward messages (typed into the keyboard)to a central server, and to print (to the screen) messages relayed by that server.
 The job of a [server](https://github.com/bloom-lang/bud/blob/master/examples/chat/chat_server.rb) is to maintain a list of members, and forward all messages to all members.

 In this short demo, we'll evolve that toy chat server into a distributed system that is *decentralized* and *fault-tolerant*.
-When we're done, we'll have a chat program that behaves essentially the same, except that 1) all nodes can play the role of client or server, and 2) when the server node fails, one of the clients can assume its role.
+When we're done, we'll have a chat program that behaves essentially the same as the original, except that 1) all nodes can play the role of client or server, and 2) when the server node fails, one of the clients can assume its role.

 Tweaks